Dunblane massacre: Memorials and tributes

 The National Association of Primary Education commissioned a sculpture, "Flame for Dunblane", created by Walter Bailey from a single yew tree, which was placed in the National Forest, near Moira, Leicestershire.

 The nave of Dunblane Cathedral has a standing stone by the monumental sculptor Richard Kindersley.
 It was commissioned by the Kirk Session as the cathedral's commemoration and dedicated at a service on 12 March 2001.
 It is a Clashach stone two metres high on a Caithness flagstone base.
 The quotations on the stone are by E. V. Rieu ("He called a little child to him..."), Richard Henry Stoddard ("...the spirit of a little child"), Bayard Taylor ("But still I dream that somewhere there must be The spirit of a child that waits for me") and W. H. Auden ("We are linked as children in a circle dancing").

 With the consent of Bob Dylan, the musician Ted Christopher wrote a new verse for "Knockin' on Heaven's Door" in memory of the Dunblane school children and their teacher.
 The recording of the revised version of the song, which included brothers and sisters of the victims singing the chorus and Mark Knopfler on guitar, was released on 9 December 1996 in the UK, and reached number 1.
 The proceeds went to charities for children.

 Pipe Major Robert Mathieson of the Shotts and Dykehead Pipe Band composed a pipe tune in tribute, "The Bells of Dunblane".

-Scottish composer James MacMillan created a choral work, A child's prayer, as a tribute to the dead at Dunblane.
+Scottish composer James MacMillan created a choral work, "A Child's Prayer", as a tribute to the dead at Dunblane.

-English punk rock band U.K. Subs released a song called "Dunblane" on their 1997 album "Quintessentials", with the chorus "After Dunblane how can you hold a gun and say you're innocent?"
+English punk rock band U.K. Subs released a song called "Dunblane" on their 1997 album Quintessentials, with the chorus "After Dunblane how can you hold a gun and say you're innocent?"

+Gwen Mayor was honoured with the award of the Elizabeth Emblem in 2025.
+The emblem is awarded by the monarch to the next of kin of public servants killed while performing their duties.